-Tinisha Brugnone, founder of the Cinematic Griot Collective, is an award-winning Director/Producer/Screenwriter from Detroit, Michigan.
-She earned her Bachelor of Arts degree in "Media Arts and Studies" from Wayne State University with a concentration in Production.
+Tinisha Brugnone, founder of the Cinematic Griot Collective and the Idlewild International Film Festival, is an award-winning Director/Producer/Screenwriter from Detroit, Michigan.
+She earned her Bachelor of Arts degree in "Media Arts and Studies" from Wayne State University with a concentration in Film Production.

 While a student at Wayne State University, she joined The Michigan Creative Film Alliance (the MiCFA), a collaborative effort between students and alumni of Wayne State University, the University of Michigan and, Michigan State University.